 Key Elements of Accessible Workspaces

 Accessibility is central to inclusivity, ensuring people can access the building and move around the office freely.
-When viewing office space, we’ve seen clients look for these accessibility elements:
+We’ve noticed that clients often prioritise accessibility when viewing workspaces, so landlords renting out office space should ensure they include these features:

 • Step-free entry and access